 How to find a registered building practitioner or private building surveyor

-A list of private building surveyors and registered building practitioners in the area can be found in the Yellow Pages or visit the Victorian Building Authority’s register of building practitioners website.
+A list of private building surveyors and registered building practitioners in the area can be found in the Yellow Pages or visit the Victorian Building Authority’s website.

 The Building Appeals Board